 Throughout his career, A/Prof Penniment has maintained an active interest in research, quality improvement and governance, holding key positions including Government and Regulatory Affairs Committee (2003-2010) and Faculty Board member (2006-2011) at the RANZCR.
 He is the current lead for the RANZCR Particle Therapy Group and member of several leading cancer trial groups including the American Society of Radiation Oncology (ASTRO), European Society for Radiotherapy and Oncology (ESTRO) and Trans Tasman Oncology Group (TROG).
 In 2014 he was awarded the Best of ASTRO (USA) and Trial Excellence Award (TROG) for his work on a palliative oesophageal trial evaluating the efficacy of radiation therapy versus combined therapy treatment to decrease swallowing complications experienced by advanced oesophageal cancer patients.

 A/Prof Penniment is the Director of the Australian Bragg Centre for Proton Therapy and has been inducted on the Board of the Asia-Oceania Particle Therapy Co-Operative Group (PTCOG-AO).
 He is involved in a number of Australian and international research projects, with a focus on planning and developing new radiation therapy facilities and improving indigenous cancer care and quality of life during cancer treatment.
-His clinical experience covers a broad range of solid tumour malignancies, with special clinical interest in breast cancer, head and neck cancer, upper gastrointestinal cancer, colorectal cancer and skin cancers.
+His clinical experience covers a broad range of solid tumour malignancies, with a special interest in breast cancer, head and neck cancer, upper gastrointestinal cancer, colorectal cancer and skin cancers.